syncfusion-content/fileformat-docs/File-Formats/Presentation/Assemblies-Required.md

 </tr>
 </table>
 N> 1.
 The “Syncfusion.OfficeChartToImageConverter.WPF” assembly is supported from .NET Framework 4.0 onwards.
 N> 2.
-Starting with v24.1.x, if you reference "Syncfusion.PresentationRenderer", you also have to add "Syncfusion.Pdf.Imaging" assembly reference in your projects to perform PowerPoint Presentation to PDF conversion.
+Starting with the v24.1.x, if you reference "Syncfusion.PresentationRenderer", you have to add the "Syncfusion.Pdf.Imaging" assembly reference in your projects to perform PowerPoint Presentation to PDF conversion.